satuhalinen/electronic-devices-jest/4_get_extrasTestcases.md

 }
 ```

-## Test 2. no product matching the given searchKey is found
+## Test 2. matching searchKey is not found

 testdata is default data